lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## No-Response

-{{rfc7967}} defines an No-Response option limiting the responses made by a server to a request.
+{{rfc7967}} defines a No-Response option limiting the responses made by a server to a request.
 If the value is not known by both ends, then TV is set to this value, MO is set to "equal" and CDA is set to "not-sent".